Hevanafa/dfhack-scripts/findings.md

 When `set_civ` is set to `true` in `advfort.lua`, "make pearlash" option isn't available.
 So it should be set to "MOUNTAIN"

+20-06-2023

+## How-to: Clean Blood pools & spatters at the map

+Use: `clean map`

 Idea: bring underworld demons to the surface